top of page

 Legacy

-Anita Bryant has been referred to as one of the best things to happen for gay rights, much to her dismay.
-Anita was the catalyst for individuals to unite and take a stand against homophobic rhetoric and anti-gay politics.
-LGBTQ+ activist groups, like HUAC and Human Rights for Everyone (HERE), were formed across the country.
+Anita Bryant was the catalyst for individuals to unite and take a stand against homophobic rhetoric and anti-gay politics.
+LGBTQ+ activist groups, like HUAC and Human Rights for Everyone (HERE), were formed nationwide.
 Only months after Anita's crusade, Harvey Milk became the first openly gay elected official in California.
 By 1980, 120 companies and 40 cities had passed various protections against discrimination based on sexual orientation.
 Anita Bryant won the 1977 battle in Dade County, but she lost the war on long-term LGBTQ+ rights in the United States.

 References